‘Substantially unofficial’ results are released for City Council, School Committee races

 Challengers Sumbul Siddiqui, Quinton Zondervan and Alanna Mallon are preliminarily announced as joining the City Council, according to election results Tuesday, joining all the incumbents who sought to return to their seats: E. Denise Simmons, Marc McGovern, Jan Devereux, Tim Toomey, Dennis Carlone and Craig Kelley.

-On the School Committee side, only challenger Laurance Kimbrough was preliminarily as announced as joining – again – all incumbents running to regain their seats: Patty Nolan, Manikka Bowman, Emily Dexter, Fred Fantini and Kathleen Kelly.
+On the School Committee side, only challenger Laurance Kimbrough was announced preliminarily as joining – again – all incumbents running to regain their seats: Patty Nolan, Manikka Bowman, Emily Dexter, Fred Fantini and Kathleen Kelly.

 But after a lengthy delay from a voting machine memory card error, election commissioners couldn’t stress the preliminary nature of the results enough.
 These are “substantially unofficial and preliminary” results, commissioner Polyxane S. Cobb said at around 12:50 a.m.
 “I don’t want anyone to run home and say ‘I lost’” based on this count, she said, noting the large boxes of ballots that needed to be hand counted Wednesday.